-To help college coaches better understand the abilities of potential recruits, high school and club coaches "evaluate" their athletes' profiles.
+To help college coaches better understand the abilities of potential recruits, coaches on FieldLevel are responsible for evaluating their athletes.

 Evaluations are comprised of 3 things:

-Coaches are encouraged to provide multiple evaluations throughout the recruiting process as their athletes develop, have great games, make progress in the weight room, etc. It's recommended coaches update their assessments every 6-months to 1-year.
+Coaches are encouraged to update their assessments as athletes develop, have great games, make progress in the weight room, etc. It's recommended coaches update their assessments every 6-months to 1-year.

 Athletic measurements are key data points that are specific to their sport.
-For example, baseball coaches should enter the pitching velocities for their pitchers and volleyball coaches should enter each of their athletes' vertical leaps.
+For example, baseball coaches should enter the pitching velocities for their pitchers and volleyball coaches should enter their front-row players' vertical leaps.
 Measurements can be updated over time as well.

 Who Can See The Evaluations?

-Evaluations are private and only visible to college coaches.
-This allows high school coaches to provide honest evaluations of their athletes to college coaches.
-Keeping evaluations private helps college coaches know which athletes to pursue for their programs.
+This allows coaches to provide honest evaluations of their athletes to college coaches to help them know which athletes to pursue their programs.
 If athletes or parents have questions about their specific evaluations, they are encouraged to speak with their coaches as this helps get everyone on the same page.